lucabradipus/edx-nodejs-lab02/README.md

 **running**

-You cannot execute **npm test** when the server is running because testing launches its own server on the same port
+You cannot execute **npm test** when the server is already running because testing launches its own server on the same port

 **dependencies**